AhmetCavus/Collect.IO/README.md

 [admin panel](http://localhost:7070/keystone/signin)

 The credentials are the one you have provided in the script placed in the updates folder.
+Moreover, if you customized the admin port, you have to set the correct port number.

 ### Playground